erik78se/Tutorial-Build-a-quick-charm/Tutorial_ Build a quick charm.md

 Skilled sysadmins will likely figure out better ways to do this as they progress, but this is a start in a journey towards juju mastery.

 ## Preparation
-You should have completed the first two juju tutorials to get familiar with building, deploying and relating charms.
+1. You should have completed the first two juju tutorials to get familiar with building, deploying and relating charms.
 This tutorial assumes you have completed them.

 [Part 1] - First steps developing juju charms
 [Part 2] - Adding in functionality with "layers" and connecting to a database.

+2. You should have read about [hooks].

 ## Create a "bash" charm
 Create a new charm with the template "bash"